-- Leaves a significant amount of stubble when cutting height is set to approximately 8 in.
-(203 mm).
+- Leaves a significant amount of stubble when cutting height is set to approximately 203 mm (8 in.).
 In damp materials such as rice, it's possible to double the ground speed because of the reduction of cut material. - This setting generates a fingertip speed that is approximately 35% faster than the reel speed.